-Is a Graphic Design Degree Worth it or Worthless?
+Is a Graphic Design Degree Worth It or Worthless?

 Is a graphic design degree necessary?
 The honest answer is no. There are plenty of video tutorials and step-by-step articles that can help introduce you to the industry and demonstrate basic software skills.

 But is a graphic design degree worth it?
-If you aspire to make a splash in the industry, the answer is ‘Yes!’
+If you aspire to make a splash in the industry, the answer is “Yes.”
 We combined government data, real-time market intelligence and expert insight to identify four benefits that come with earning a graphic design degree.

-4 Reasons a graphic design degree is worth it
+4 Reasons a Graphic Design degree is worth it

 While it may seem quick and easy to jump right in and learn as you go, there are clear benefits that come with taking the time to undergo a formal graphic design education.
 From the knowledge and instruction you receive while in school to the opportunities available to you after graduation, the advantages are abundant.

-1. You’ll be eligible for more jobs
+You’re likely to be eligible for more jobs

 No matter what the profession, one of the biggest concerns anyone has when pursuing a new career path is whether or not they’ll be able to find a job.
 As you leave behind one job, you want to be confident there will be one waiting for you on the other side.